vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/advanced-topic.md

 CREATE TABLE test_table_2(id INT PRIMARY KEY, aa INT, bb INT);

 ```

-Unlike Postgres, any changes made to the publication’s tables list will not be applied immediately in YB.
+Unlike Postgres, any changes made to the publication’s tables list will not be applied immediately in YugabyteDB.
 Instead the publication’s tables list will be periodically refreshed and changes, if any, will be applied.
 The refresh interval is denoted by the flag [cdcsdk_publication_list_refresh_interval_secs](../../../../reference/configuration/yb-tserver/#cdcsdk_publication_list_refresh_interval_secs) and has a default value of one hour (3600 sec).
 This means that any changes made to the publication’s tables list will be applied after `cdcsdk_publication_list_refresh_interval_secs` in the worst case.
 Consider the following example:

 ```
 Suppose that the value of the flag cdcsdk_publication_list_refresh_interval_secs is 3600 sec (1 hour) and the publication's tables list is being refreshed every hour at 8 am, 9 am, 10 am...